 In a few words

 Avenue Denfert-Rochereau in Paris.
-The Saint-Vincent de Paul Hospital closes its doors and the city takes over the site to develop new housing; before work begins, there is a latency period of several years.
-So, a thought emerges: “how can a four-hectare, temporarily available site in the heart of Paris be used boldly and generously?”
-It is exactly this question on which the project Les Grands Voisins was built.
-The empty premises of the former hospital were first used to host the homeless, who were later joined by craftsmen, associations and young organizations who came to set up their workshops and offices within its walls.
-We then opened the site to the public, offering family and sports facilities, a campsite, restaurant services, a conference room, cultural activities and artistic programming.
-The project quickly became a destination, a lively spot where social, productive, commercial and cultural activities cohabited with exciting intensity.
-When the future developers arrived on-site, they too were impressed and proposed that the project be extended as long as possible, continuing to operate in parallel with the new construction work.
-They could see how the social vitality produced by Les Grands Voisins contributed directly to their urban development mission.
+Saint-Vincent de Paul Hospital is closing its doors, the City takes over the site to develop new housing.
+Before the work begins, there is a lag of several years.
+It is in this context, and on the basis of the question “How to boldly and generously use a four hectare site temporarily available in the heart of Paris?” that the Grands Voisins project was built.
+The empty premises of the old hospital first welcomed homeless people, then craftsmen, associations or young structures who set up their workshops and offices there.
+We then opened the site to the public, with family and sports facilities, camping, catering, a conference room, cultural activities and artistic programming.
+The project quickly becomes a destination, a very lively place where social, productive, commercial and cultural activities coexist with intensity.
+When he arrives on site, the developer in charge of building the future district proposes to extend the project as much as possible in parallel with the construction sites, believing that the social vitality produced by the Grands Voisins contributes directly to his urban development mission.

-The project Les Grands Voisins marked a turning point in the history of the association.
-The size of the site allowed us to express the full range of our expertise, the team expanded, we set up the central bar La Lingerie to finance our work and activities, we began to pay ourselves salaries, we discovered social work and built a relationship of trust with our partners Aurore and Plateau Urbain.
+The Grands Voisins project marks a turning point in the history of the association.
+The size of the site allows the full range of our know-how to be expressed; the team is growing; we set up the central bar La Lingerie to finance the fittings and activities; we start paying ourselves salaries; we discover social work and build a relationship of trust with our partners Aurore and Plateau Urbain.

 Key information